An Empirical Investigation of Worker Communities in TopCoder: Research Design

 \subsubsection{Workers' Strategy Analysis}

-We investigate the potential strategies that higher ranked workers (Blue and Yellow belt) may take per cluster to assure easier competition level and their success.
-To that end we looked into workers' confidence, the average task competition level that a higher ranked worker make a submission.
-Then we looked at the workers contest which is the ratio of number of lower ranked workers register for the task that higher ranked workers registered too.
-And finally, workers' deceitfulness is the probability of a higher ranked worker registered for a task and the task starved.
-The result of this part is relevant since it is an indication of fairness in a competition per identified cluster of workers.
+We investigate the potential strategies that higher ranked workers (Blue and Yellow belt) may take per community to assure easier competition level and their success.
+To that end, we looked into workers’ confidence, the average task competition level that a higher ranked worker makes a submission.
+Then we looked at the worker's comfort which is the ratio of the number of lower ranked workers register for the task that higher ranked workers registered too.
+And finally, workers’ deceitfulness is the probability of a higher ranked worker registered for a task and the task starved.
+The result of this part is relevant since it is an indication of fairness in a competition per identified community of workers.